Suds in the Bucket: Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that it is "awash in fiddle and steel guitar and has a catchy chorus."
 She goes on to call the lyric "cute and will remind all parents of the fleeting joys of childhood and how quickly the kids begin building their own lives."

 Music video

 The music video follows the lyrics of the song.
 It shows a young girl running away from home with a boy to go get married.
 The song is intercut with scenes of Evans singing in front of laundry drying in the front yard of a home, in a beauty shop, and in a church.
 The video was directed by Peter Zavadil.
+It was first released to Country Music Television (CMT) on May 9, 2004, and then released on May 23, 2004, on Great American Country.